liferay/liferay-docs/developer/frameworks/articles/configuration/08-customizing-the-ui/01-customizing-the-configuration-user-interface-intro.markdown

 If you don't want a UI to be generated for you, you have two options.

--   If you don't want a UI to be generated no matter what, use the `generateUI` property.
+-   If you don't want a UI generated no matter what, use the `generateUI` property.

 -   If you only want the UI to render under specific circumstances (defined by logic you'll write yourself), use the configuration visibility SPI.